Gauss law constraint in A-theory branes: Solutions of the Gauss law dimensional reduction condition

 \subsection{D$\geq$5: E$_{\rm D+1}$ case}

 The D=5 case and the D=6 case were examined in \cite{Siegel:2018puf} and \cite{Siegel:2020qef}.
 In both cases the additional constraint $\mathcal{V}=0$ determines the solution.
-For the D=5 case the string solution is a consistent solution and other solutions are hardly allowed, while for the D=6 case further analysis is required.
+For the D=5 case the string solution is a consistent solution and other solutions are unlikely to be allowed, while for the D=6 case further analysis is required.

 6mm